-Email Fraud Investigation.
-Email fraud is the intentional deception made for personal gain or to damage another individual through email.
+Email fraud investigation is the collection and forensic investigation of evidence into email hacking, phishing attacks, tracing and recovery of stolen funds.
+Email Fraud is the intentional deception made for personal gain or to damage another individual through email.
 Almost as soon as email became widely used, it began to be used as a means to defraud people.
 Email fraud can take the form of a "con game" or scam.
 Investigating email fraud reaches to all aspect of cyber crime from recovery of funds transferred to a fraudsters bank account to a forensic examination to determine how fraudsters hacked into email accounts.
-Digitpol's Fraud Team are certified fraud examiners and can assist to all cases related to Email Scams and Fraud.
+Digitpol's Email Fraud Investigation Team are certified digital forensic experts and fraud examiners and can assist to all cases related to Email Scams and Fraud.

 If a cyber crime or cyber attack happens to you, you need to respond quickly.
 Email Fraud in its several formats such as online identity theft, financial fraud, stalking, bullying, hacking, e-mail fraud, email spoofing, invoice fraud, email scams, banking scam, CEO fraud.
 Cyber fraud can lead to major disruption and financial disasters.

-If you encounter or believe that you have been the victim of online or mobile fraud (i.e. phishing, fraudulent text messages etc.), please send an email to firstname.lastname@example.org Be sure to attach any supporting documentation such as copies of suspicious emails, text messages and questionable links/URLs.
+If you encounter or believe that you have been the victim of online or mobile fraud (i.e. phishing, fraudulent text messages etc.), report the case to your nearest police station and when required, contact Digitpol for forensic and investigative support.

 What Happens When You Report a Case To Digitpol?

 If you report a case to Digitpol we will examine the data that you have provided, if evidence exists and we are in position to assist you, we will start an investigation, the first step is the detail all the evidence into a report so that the fraud is clear.